The Journey from half marathon to 100km (part 1)

 In the 6 weeks between stress fracture and half marathon, I did 1 run.
 A 15km trail run with my now boyfriend, Daniel.
 This is where the seed was planted for the 100km!

 The 100km Surf Coast Century was the day prior to our run; we were looking at the race route they had run when Daniel said, “I should run that next year”.
 I laughed and genuinely thought he was nuts!
-There was no way I would be joining him, I thought it was crazy!
+I thought he was crazy, there was no way I would be joining him!

 4 weeks later was the Melbourne half marathon.
 Before the race had even started, I was already feeling disheartened due to my lack of training (thanks stress fracture).